UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/dnd_dashboard.md

 > The sidebar on the top left of your screen is your toolbox, offering a variety of components to add to your app.
 Here you'll find:

-1. **Database Table Components** : Drag and drop elements that represent the different tables in your database, allowing you to display and interact with your data.
+1. **Database Table Components** : Drag & drop elements that represent the different tables in your database, allowing you to display and interact with your data.

 2. **Chart Component** : Add visual data representations to make your app more informative and engaging.